Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 - You can also do Uber ridesharing rides if your vehicle qualifies

-How to sign up for Uber Eats
+How to sign up for Uber Eats: The application process

-Uber Eats Driver Requirements
+Uber Eats Delivery Driver Requirements

 - You must be 19 years old or older (21 years old in Canada)